 What is a heart attack?

 A heart attack happens when blood stops flowing to part of your heart.
-Find out what you can do to recognise a heart attack and speed your recovery.
+Find out about heart attack causes, what you can do to recognise a heart attack and speed your recovery.

 Find out what can cause heart attack and learn some of the common names for the condition.